 401(k) Rollover in St. Charles, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
 However, many St. Charles, MO residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+Managing multiple retirement savings accounts can be complex and take more time than many people are willing to put in.

 401(k) Rollover in St. Charles,MO

-There are several options for handling your 401(k) rollover in St. Charles, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means we work in your best interest to make sure your money is working for you as you want it to.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+There are a few different ways to handle your 401(k) rollover in St. Charles, MO, and usually it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm with fiduciary advisors.
+This means any advice we give is based on what we believe is best for your financial needs.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer objective, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in St. Charles, MO.

-If you have over $5,000 invested in your 401(k), most, but not all, St. Charles, MO companies permit you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), many St. Charles, MO companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in St. Charles, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many employees in St. Charles, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds whenever you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+It can also be complicated to manage several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from an oldemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account used to move funds from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the savings there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible.
+Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.
+When you turn 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can withdraw the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit at the time the contributions are made.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can take out the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
 Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can start an IRA account with many banks or any brokerage firm in St. Charles, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can start an IRA account with many banks or any brokerage firm in St. Charles, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.